dan-nagle/h2m/README.txt

 2)   BUILD AND INSTALLATION

 General Information:
+The utilities required to build and run h2m are: CMake (preferably the most recent version), LLVM, Clang, curl or wget, bash, and standard unix utilities incliuding which, cut, mkdir, mv, and cd.
 LLVM and Clang are absolutely required to run h2m.
 The h2mbuild.sh script can handle the installation of this software if necessary.
+If CMake is not installed, (ie the command 'which cmake' fails) CMake will need to be installed.
+The build script can perform a "bare-bones" installation if requested.
 If LLVM and Clang are already installed, CMake will need information about where their header and library files are installed.
 The easiest way to provide this information is to provide the